fastai/fastai/docs/distributed.md

 title: How to launch a distributed training
 ---

-If you have multiple GPUs, the most reliable way to use all of them for a training is to use the distributed package from pytorch.
+If you have multiple GPUs, the most reliable way to use all of them for training is to use the distributed package from pytorch.
 To help you, there is a distributed module in fastai that has helper functions to make it really easy.

 ## Prepare your script